Training a real network on MNIST

 From regression to classification

 In regression, the network outputs a single number.
-In classification, it needs to choose from a set of categories — in our case, digits 0, 1, or 2.
+In classification, it needs to choose from a set of categories — in our case, one of 10 digits.
 The network needs to say “I think this is a 2” with some level of confidence.

 The image goes in, the network processes it through its layers, and out come 3 numbers — one per digit.
 Digit 2 got the highest score (4.2), so that’s the network’s prediction.
 In code: